Forensic Facial Approximation and Stable-Isotope Geographic Provenance

 | Krogman-Iscan tissue-depth | USA; Krogman and Iscan, 1970s-1980s | Place tissue-depth pegs at 21 landmarks using population mean depths; fill clay to peg tips | Population-specificity of tissue-depth data; less anatomically grounded surface modelling | Yes, particularly in US labs and many national FSLs; widely taught in forensic art courses |

-Stable-isotope geographic provenance is based on a deceptively simple premise: the chemical composition of food and water varies geographically, and the body incorporates those geographic chemical signatures into its growing tissues.
+Stable-isotope geographic provenance rests on a well-established principle: the chemical composition of food and water varies geographically, and the body incorporates those geographic chemical signatures into its growing tissues.
 Different isotopes of the same element are incorporated in ratios that reflect the geographic source.
 Because different tissues form at different stages of life and turn over at different rates, a person's teeth, hair, and bones each record a different chapter of their geographic biography.

 The five isotope systems used in forensic geographic provenance are strontium (Sr), oxygen (O), lead (Pb), nitrogen (N), and carbon (C).
 Each reports a different geographic or dietary signal, and the power of isotope provenance lies in using all five together.